jara001/f1tenth-rules/rules_v3.md

     - Inspected team: Participating team that have at least one inspected car.
     - Qualified team: Inspected team that successfully finished the Qualification.
 - Team Member: A member of the team.
 Each person can belong to only one team during the competition.
+    - Driver: A team member that is holding the remote controller in order to hit the kill-switch when necessary.
 - Car: Vehicle used in the competition, assembled according to the Vehicle specification.
 Each team must have their own car.
     - Inspected car: Car that successfully passed through the Inspection.
-- Kill-switch: A method to remotely and immediately stop the car.
     - Hardware list: List of components that the car is composed of along with their costs.
 All parts of the Vehicle specification must be addressed along with additional sensors.
+    - Kill-switch: A method to remotely and immediately stop the car.
 - Track: Delimited area used for racing.
     - Track section: Part of the track along its centerline spanning across the whole width.
 - Session: Block of specific competition part.
     - Slot: Time block reserved for a subset of teams.
 Single session usually contains multiple slots.
     - Heat: Single instance of n-teams racing on the track.
 A race can be composed on multiple heats.
 - Touching: Moving an object by less than 5 cm.
 - Crashing: Moving an object by 5 cm or more.
 When interacting with another car, crashing means significantly changing its expected trajectory.
 - Overtake: Act of bypassing opponent car by at least half of its length.